 ATMS is the Advanced Technology Microwave Sounder.
-ATMS will operate in conjunction with the CrIS to profile atmospheric temperature and moisture.
-The ATMS is the next generation cross-track microwave sounder that will combine the capabilities of current generation microwave temperature sounders (Advanced Microwave Sounding Unit, AMSU-A) and microwave humidity sounders (AMSU-B) that are flying on NOAA's POES.
+ATMS operates in conjunction with the CrIS to profile atmospheric temperature and moisture.
+The ATMS is the next generation cross-track microwave sounder that combines the capabilities of current generation microwave temperature sounders (Advanced Microwave Sounding Unit, AMSU-A) and microwave humidity sounders (AMSU-B) that are flying on NOAA's POES.
 The ATMS draws its heritage directly from AMSU-A/B, but with reduced volume, mass and power.
-The ATMS has 22 microwave channels to provide temperature and moisture sounding capabilities.
-Sounding data from CrIS and ATMS will be combined to construct atmospheric temperature profiles at 1 degree Kelvin accuracy for 1 km layers in the troposphere and moisture profiles accurate to 15 percent for 2 km layers.
-Higher (spatial, temporal and spectral) resolution and more accurate sounding data from CrIS and ATMS will support continuing advances in data assimilation systems and NWP models to improve short- to medium-range weather forecasts.
-The ATMS instrument is developed by Northrop Grumman Corporation, Azusa, California.
+The ATMS hosts 22 microwave channels to provide temperature and moisture sounding capabilities.
+Sounding data from CrIS and ATMS combines to construct atmospheric temperature profiles at 1 degree Kelvin accuracy for 1 km layers in the troposphere and moisture profiles accurate to 15 percent for 2 km layers.
+Higher (spatial, temporal and spectral) resolution and more accurate sounding data from CrIS and ATMS supports continuing advances in data assimilation systems and NWP models to improve short- to medium-range weather forecasts.
+The ATMS instrument is developed by Northrop Grumman Corporation Azusa, California.